akka/alpakka-kafka/docs/src/main/paradox/testing-testcontainers.md

 ## Settings

-You can override testcontainers settings to create multi-broker Kafka clusters, or to finetune Kafka Broker and ZooKeeper configuration, by updating `KafkaTestkitTestcontainersSettings` in code or configuration.
+You can override testcontainers settings to create multi-broker Kafka clusters, or to finetune Kafka Broker and ZooKeeper configuration, by updating @scaladoc[KafkaTestkitTestcontainersSettings](akka.kafka.testkit.KafkaTestkitTestcontainersSettings) in code or configuration.
-The `KafkaTestkitTestcontainersSettings` (@scaladoc[API](akka.kafka.testkit.KafkaTestkitTestcontainersSettings)) type can be used to perform actions such as:
+The @scaladoc[KafkaTestkitTestcontainersSettings](akka.kafka.testkit.KafkaTestkitTestcontainersSettings) type can be used to perform actions such as:

 * Set the version of Confluent Platform docker images to use
 * Define number of Kafka brokers